yt-project/yt/doc/source/yt3differences.rst

     return a single tuple if you only ask for one field.
   * Units can be tricky, and they try to keep you from making weird things like ``ergs`` + ``g``.
 See :ref:`units` for more information.
+  * Previously, yt would capture command line arguments when being imported.
+    This no longer happens.
+As a side effect, it is no longer necessary to specify ``--parallel`` at the command line when running a parallel computation.
+Use ``yt.enable_parallelism()`` instead.
+See
+    :ref:`parallel-computation` for more detail.

 Cool New Things
 ---------------